AlessandroLiscio/KE_Soil_Heritage/README.md

 pip install .
 ```

+WARNING: In order to correctly install the anuzzolese/pyrml package dependecy, a public SSH key for your
+github account needs to be enabled.
+You can find more about this [here] (https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ### Build and run
 The project relies on Docker.
 To build the containers type the following command in the terminal having the root of the project as base folder: